28anmol/git_cheatsheet/README.md

 - there are multiple commits in a branch and `HEAD` points to the latest commit in that branch.
 But you can change to which commit the `HEAD` points to in that particular branch.
 - Always commit before switching to another branch
 - Go to `.git` folder and checkout the `HEAD` file to see where does the `HEAD` point in that current active branch
+- A general rule of writing commits: present tense + imperative.
+Example: add file to codebase, add 4 lines in python file, merge header with footer.
+It'a like a command you give in present tense: "Hey codebase, do this, do that".